 GPHIN proved to be effective and efficient in the timely reporting of potential disease outbreaks.
 During the period of July 1998 to August 2001, WHO verified 578 outbreaks, of which 56% were initially picked up by GPHIN1.
-The outbreaks reported were occurring in 132 countries around the world demonstrating GPHIN's capacity to monitor worldwide despite the limitation of monitoring media sources only in English and French.
+The outbreaks reported were occurring in 132 countries around the world demonstrating GPHIN's capacity to monitor worldwide despite the limitation of monitoring media sources only in predominantly English and some French.

-During the SARS outbreak in 2002, the GPHIN prototype demonstrated its effectiveness as an early-warning system.
+During the SARS outbreak in 2002, the GPHIN prototype demonstrated its effectiveness as an earlywarning system.
 It was able to gather information about an unusual outbreak occurring in Guangdong Province, Mainland China, as early as November 27, 2002.
-At that time, GPHIN had begun monitoring media sources in the six WHO official languages - Arabic, Chinese, English, French, Russian and Spanish.
+At that time, GPHIN had begun to manually monitor media sources in the other four WHO official languages - Arabic, Chinese, Russian and Spanish (in addition to English and French,).
 However, the GPHIN system could not accommodate the presentation of information in the other languages besides English and French.
 GPHIN Analysts therefore translated only the titles of selected non-English articles.
 The translated titles and the articles in their original language were then manually forwarded to users via email.

 Figure 1 demonstrates the importance of monitoring in various languages and types of news content.
 The first reports of the unusual outbreak were in Chinese and it was only in January 21, 2003 that there was a first report in English.
 Also, this was a financial report about a pharmaceutical company's increased sales of antivirals in the Guangdong Province, Mainland China.
 The report attributed the increased sales to the unusual outbreak occurring in that region.
-The WHO released its first report on February 25, 2003 informing the public of an atypical pneumonia outbreak.
+The WHO released its first report on February 25, 2003 informing the public of an 'atypical pneumonia' outbreak.